A "tech stack" can mean many things, especially in the web3 space.

 - dApps for gaming, such as Decentraland and Axie Infinity…

 And on and on it goes.
 If you don't believe me, just take a scroll through DeFi Llama.
 The amount of innovation in the space is astounding, and the best part is that it's constantly increasing.
+The potential for Web3 applications to revolutionize various industries is immense, and we can expect more groundbreaking innovations in the future.

 The Stack (For Now)